jtroussard/treematic/README.md

 - **Major Update**: Complete overhaul of configuration management with expanded settings for customization.
 - **New Features**:
   - Default tree generator command now supports configuration options.
-  - Reworked/named (`Generate Tree Everything`) with hard coded configurations to not exclude any files or directories ( _NOTE_ For now the .git/ dir contents are ignored for performance reasons).
+  - Reworked/named (`Generate Tree Everything`) with hard-coded configurations to not exclude any files or directories ( _NOTE_ For now the .git/ dir contents are ignored for performance reasons).
   - Enhanced control through new settings such as `maxDepth`, `dirsOnly`, and `reverse`.
 - **Improvements**:
   - Updated default command to respect user-defined configurations in `settings.json`.